 David’s Vacation Club Rentals

 Years ago I learned about a great way to save on deluxe accommodations at Walt Disney World (and other Disney destinations): renting Disney Vacation Club (DVC) points.
 DVC members own timeshare “points” that they can use for stays at Disney Vacation Club resorts.
 Sometimes owners are unable to use the points before they expire, so they will “rent” them to others.
 Using DVC rentals could save you hundreds of dollars compared to booking the same deluxe accommodations through Disney directly!

 The DVC resorts where you can stay on rented points include:

-- Seven resorts at Walt Disney World in Florida: Disney’s Animal Kingdom Villas, Bay Lake Tower at Disney’s Contemporary Resort, Disney’s Beach Club Villas, Disney’s BoardWalk Villas, Disney’s Villas at Grand Floridian, Disney’s Old Key West Resort, Disney’s Saratoga Springs Resort, Boulder Ridge Villas and Copper Creek Villas at Disney’s Wilderness Lodge and Disney’s Polynesian Villas & Bungalows.
+- Eight resorts at Walt Disney World in Florida: Disney’s Animal Kingdom Villas, Bay Lake Tower at Disney’s Contemporary Resort, Disney’s Beach Club Villas, Disney’s BoardWalk Villas, Disney’s Villas at Grand Floridian, Disney’s Old Key West Resort, Disney’s Saratoga Springs Resort, Boulder Ridge Villas and Copper Creek Villas at Disney’s Wilderness Lodge and Disney’s Polynesian Villas & Bungalows.